Pints per second (pnt/s) | Cubic yards per minute (yd3/min) |

 Convert seconds to minutes:

-So, 1 pint per second is equivalent to approximately cubic yards per minute (rounded to 5 decimal places).
+Therefore, 1 pint per second is equal to approximately 0.0372849 cubic yards per minute.

 See below section for step by step unit conversion with formulas and explanations.
 Please refer to the table below for a list of all the Cubic yards per minute to other unit conversions.